Watch and share our campaign film created by Young Tree Champions, Ambassadors and Teachers from across Britain.

-The Tree Council have recruited and trained Young Tree Champion Ambassadors to help young people connect with trees and nature and inspire them to be a #ForceForNature and take action to tackle the climate and nature crises.
+The Tree Council have recruited and trained Young Tree Champion Ambassadors to help inspire children, young people and schools to form a deeper connection with trees and nature and learn to be a #ForceForNature by taking action to tackle the climate and nature crises.

 The Young Tree Champion Ambassador programme has been made possible thanks to the generous support of our Ambassador programme partner, Kusuma Trust UK.

 Image: Ambassadors and families on location at Enscombe Estate to film Force for Nature

 James Owen Thomas meets the Prime Minister at No. 10 Downing Street

 Laura, Kai and Shannon presented at the Discovery Day at the Olympic Park in East London, sharing their experiences of being Young Tree Champion Ambassadors.

 Muhammed performs ‘Bygones’ his Force for Nature Festival poem at COP26